apollographql/apollo-server/docs/source/federation/entities.md

 ---
-title: Working with entities
+title: Entities
-description: Reference and extend another service's types
+description: Reference and extend types across services
 ---

 In Apollo Federation, an **entity** is a type that you define canonically in _one_ implementing service and can then reference and extend in _other_ implementing services.
 Entities are the core building block of a federated graph.

->In a federated graph, every object that is _not_ an entity is a [value type](./value-types/).

-## Declaring
+## Defining

 In a GraphQL schema, you can designate any object type as an entity by adding a `@key` directive to its definition, like so: